fredericferry/reanalysis/README.md

 # reanalysis
-Plot maps from global reanalysis data
+Study the climatology of the atmosphere from global NCEP reanalysis data

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.